crickbabs/DRB_TT-seq/metaprofiles.md

-## This bash script provides a means of generating strand-specific metagene and TSS profiles from a BAM file using "ngs.plot".
+## This bash script provides a means of generating strand-specific metagene, TSS and TES profiles from a BAM file using "ngs.plot".

 *Of course, this will only work if your libraries were created in a strand-specific fashion.*